 Created July 11, 2014 by

-This summer, stargazers, night owls and third shifters will feast their eyes on three different Supermoons.
+This summer, stargazers, night owls and third shifters will be fortunate to see three different supermoons.
 This phenomenon occurs when the moon becomes full on the same day as its perigee, which is the point in the moon's orbit when it is closest to Earth.

-The Supermoons of summer will be appearing on July 12, August 10 and September 9, according to NASA.
+The last supermoon of summer 2014 will be appearing on September 9, according to NASA.